Jump to topic

 Over time, if an individual continues with a poor thiamine status, there is the elevated risk of suffering any of the four types of beriberi (a disease that originates due to a thiamine deficiency in the body).

-- Wet (cardiac) — Besides neurological symptoms, those with wet beriberi may experience a racing heart rate, enlarged heart, intense swelling (edema), dyspnea (trouble breathing), and heart failure.
+- Wet (cardiac) — Besides neurological symptoms, those with wet beriberi may experience cardiovascular issues such as a racing heart rate, enlarged heart, intense swelling (edema), dyspnea (trouble breathing), and heart failure.

 - Gastrointestinal — Symptoms of gastrointestinal beriberi can include nausea, vomiting, and severe abdominal pain, as well as lactic acidosis (the accumulation of lactate in the body).

-- Cerebral — This form of disease can include Wernicke encephalopathy and Korsakoff’s psychosis.
+- Cerebral — This form of disease can include Wernicke's encephalopathy (cerebellar dysfunction) and Korsakoff’s psychosis, which can cause brain damage.
 To diagnose the former, clinicians consider three primary symptoms, including abnormal eye movements, stance and gait ataxia (lack of muscle coordination ability that affects a person’s way of walking), and cognitive impairments.
 When left untreated, Wernicke encephalopathy gives rise to Korsakoff’s psychosis, a chronic memory disorder.
 Together, the condition is referred to as Wernicke-Korsakoff syndrome.

 Thiamine is a critical vitamin that may reduce diabetic complications, benefit people with heart failure, and play a role in the onset of Alzheimer’s disease.